Strategic Growth Committee

 James has been the Chairperson for the Ngaaruawaahia Community Board since 2013 and is also Chairperson for a newly established Charitable Trust called the Waikato Housing Hub.
 He is a member of the Institute of Directors and has held a number of governance roles in the past, including the Statutory Māori Advisory Committee for the Environmental Protection Authority and the Māori Special Interest Group Committee for the New Zealand Planning Institute.
 He has gained additional governance experience as a Trustee on a School Board and as a Sports Club Chairperson.

-Growth and Infrastructure Committee
+Infrastructure Operations Committee

 He currently works as an environmental consultant where he is responsible for integrating cultural values into large-scale infrastructure and residential projects within Hamilton City and further afield.
 This has included both the Te Awa Lakes and the Peacocke developments.